29-Year-Old Right Wing – New York Islanders

 Cal Clutterbuck Contract Information:

-Signed a four-year deal with the Islanders in July of 2013.
+Signed a five-year contract extension with the Islanders in December of 2016.

 To instantly reveal our fantasy analysis of every player – including Cal Clutterbuck – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Cal Clutterbuck: Past News Updates ( ▲ View most recent update )

 There was no outlook written for Cal Clutterbuck.

 If hits were the most important metric in fantasy hockey, then Clutterbuck would be a perennial top pick.
 Unfortunately for him, they are not.
 Playing on arguably the best fourth line in all of hockey, Clutterbuck scored seven goals and nine assists in 76 games.
 Despite being just 5-foot-11, Clutterbuck still put up an astounding 343 hits, and together with bruising linemate Matt Martin, created an absolutely terrifying tandem where no players are safe from constant body checks.
 While his fantasy impact may be suppressed due to his low point totals, in leagues where hits matter, he’s one of the best options to solidify that category.
 He's also shown a deft touch around the net from time to time, and his penalty-killing prowess gives him value in other specialized formats, as he’s been known to pot a shorthanded goal or two every year.